mhbxyz/mhbxyz.github.io/content/en/essays/the-collapse-of-rationality-through-the-denial-of-necessary-truths.md

 ---

 ## VII.
 Conclusion
-Aaron Ra’s pronouncements on arithmetic and necessity collapse under their own weight.
+Aron Ra’s pronouncements on arithmetic and necessity collapse under their own weight.
 By denying necessary truths, he sows the seeds of incoherence and self‑refutation.
 Objective truth — embodied in the law of non‑contradiction and necessary propositions — remains essential for any consistent worldview.
 We must defend these principles, not as unthinking dogma, but as the inescapable groundwork of reason and integrity.